-Valagro S.p.A. (hereinafter "Valagro") is a company, headquartered in Atessa (Chieti), parent company of the homonymous Group operating internationally in the production and marketing of raw materials, products and equipment for agriculture, gardening, manufacturing industry, turf, human and animal food, cosmetics, and personal care and wellness.
+Valagro S.p.A. (hereinafter "Valagro") is a company, headquartered in Atessa (Chieti), operating internationally in the production and marketing of raw materials, products and equipment for agriculture, gardening, manufacturing industry, turf, human and animal food, cosmetics, and personal care and wellness.